enabledhq/enabledhq.github.io/_posts/2016-11-25-pre-commerce.md

 - **Product efficiency**: presenting MVPs and getting direct feedback from potential customers fosters innovation and eliminates guesswork.

+> What separates your brand and company from a world of innovative independent designers is only a semi-permeable membrane.

 # The fascinating case of Tesla

 Recently, Tesla has caused a stir with their Model 3’s pre-order number nearing 400,000.
 The graph below shows that just one day after the official unveil event, Model 3 pre-orders already outnumbered Tesla’s previous model deliveries.